Office of Undergraduate Research Undergraduate research will set you apart.

 1. Samuel Ginn College of Engineering

-• Graduate Student Winner: Sheng Dong, Civil Engineering, “Aerobic biotransformation of 8:2 fluorotelomer alcohol in AFFF-impacted soil”
+• Graduate Winner: Sheng Dong, Civil Engineering, “Aerobic biotransformation of 8:2 fluorotelomer alcohol in AFFF-impacted soil”

 1. School of Forestry and Wildlife Sciences